Natthaphat-s63/Somsri-Restaurant/README.md

 You can search by queue number to find the data of that queue by tying queue number in search entry and click search.

-You can cancle the queue and confirm the queue by select the row and clik cancle button or confirm button then the status of that queue will change to CBA (cancle by admin) and DON (Done).
+You can cancel the queue and confirm the queue by select the row and clik cancel button or confirm button then the status of that queue will change to CBA (cancle by admin) and DON (Done).
 The queue data that show on the table it will show only the status is WFA (Waiting for admin) so if you cancle or confirm the queue it will dissappear from table(but you can inspect them in the second tab).

 <img src = "backendgui2_1.png" width = 600>
 <img src = "backendgui2_2.png" width = 600>